jwalton/rust-book-abridged/docs/ch05-structs.md

 }
 ```

 Note here that `Color` and `Point` are two different types, even though they have the same structure.
-If you have a function that accepted a Color, the compiler will complain if you try to pass in a Point.
+If you have a function that accepted a `Color`, the compiler will complain if you try to pass in a `Point`.

 ### Unit-Like Structs Without Any Fields